Have you ever encountered the frustrating issue of your Apple ID being greyed out in your device’s settings?

 In most cases, the problem is caused by a minor error, and you will be able to replace the greyed-out Apple ID in the app with a valid one.
 It’s simply a matter of deciding on the finest strategy for your particular situation.

-General Fixes to Apple ID Greyed Out in Settings?
+8 Ways How to Fix Apple ID Greyed Out in Settings?

 Check the Apple System Status Page